Federal Solar Tax Credit

 Gross cost of project x 0.30 = tax credit value

-So if your project costs $30,000, your tax credit will be worth $9,000 ($30,000 x 0.30 = $9.000).
+So if your project cost was $30,000, your tax credit was worth $9,000 ($30,000 x 0.30 = $9.000).

 The gross system cost may include improvements needed to facilitate the solar installation, such as electrical box upgrades.
 However, it’s best to speak to your tax advisor about your unique circumstances.

-How To Claim Your Solar Tax Credit
+How To Claim the 25D Solar Tax Credit

 We’ll walk you through the basic process of filing for the federal solar tax credit, but we recommend talking to a tax professional to make sure you’re not missing anything.